wazo-platform/wazo-doc/source/contributors/plugins/plugins.rst

 * name: The name of the plugin
 * namespace: An identifier for the author of the plugin
 * version: The version of the plugin
+* plugin_format_version: The version of the plugin specification implemented by this plugin.

 rules